emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter2/lesson4.md

 }
 ```

-We also need to update the `SignInView` initilization inside our `RouterView` so that it includes the loggedIn variable.
+We also need to update the `SignInView` initialization inside our `RouterView` so that it includes the loggedIn variable.

 ```swift
 ...